arisudesu-dev/socks-proxy/docs/README.md

 ## Config

-Configuration is done with env variables.
+Configuration is done with environment variables.

 | Variable | Default | Description |
 | -------- | ------- | ----------- |